 Prof. Dr. Joern Hoppmann

-Joern Hoppmann is Full Professor and the Head of the Chair of Management at the University of Oldenburg.
+Joern Hoppmann is Full Professor and the Head of the Management Research Group at the University of Oldenburg.
 Prof. Hoppmann holds a PhD in Management from ETH Zurich (Switzerland) as well as a diploma (eq., to MSc) in Business Administration and Mechanical Engineering from the Braunschweig University of Technology (Germany).
 Prior to and during his time in Zurich, he held positions as research fellow and associate at Harvard University (Cambridge, USA), as visiting professor at the University of Hamburg (Germany), and as visiting researcher at IMD Business School (Lausanne, Switzerland) and the Massachusetts Institute of Technology (Cambridge, USA).
 In addition, Prof. Hoppmann gathered practical experience during internships with several companies, e.g., Porsche Consulting (Stuttgart) and The Boston Consulting Group (Frankfurt).

 Prof. Hoppmann's research has been published in leading journals - such as the Academy of Managment Journal, Organization Science, the Journal of Business Venturing, or Research Policy - and has received multiple awards, e.g., the Young Talent Award of the German Academic Association for Business Research (VHB), the Best Paper Award of the Division “Organizations and the Natural Environment” (ONE) of the Academy of Management, and the ETH medal for the best doctoral dissertation in the Department of Management, Technology, and Economics of ETH Zurich in 2013.
 For the course "Introduction to Business Administration" Prof. Hoppmann received the teaching award for the best course at the University of Oldenburg in the academic year 2017/2018.
 In addition, Prof. Hoppmann's research has been supported through scholarships from several institutions, including the German National Academic Foundation, the Swiss National Science Foundation, the German Academic Exchange Service and the Dr.-Jürgen-Ulderup-Stiftung.
 Prof. Hoppmann serves on the editorial board of the journal "Organization & Environment" and the ONE Awards Team of the Academy of Management.